ronilaukkarinen/wordpress-to-obsidian/README.md

-# WordPress to Obsidian Converter
+# WordPress to Obsidian converter

 A Python script to convert WordPress blog posts to Markdown files for Obsidian.
 The script fetches posts from WordPress RSS feeds and organizes them into a year/month folder structure.